 ARTICLE PREVIOUSLY PUBLISHED IN SPANISH

 I started painting when I was 12 years old.
 Obviously before then I drew and painted like any other boy, but around that age I decided to “PAINT”.
-My parents bought me oil paintings, and my first painting was the image of the Church where we went to Mass every Sunday.
+My parents bought me a couple of canvasses, brushes and oil paints, and the first of my oeuvre was reproducing the image of the Church where we went to Mass every Sunday.
 Until a while ago I still kept it, although we moved so many times (to date I am counting 32 times and 6 countries…) that I would not be surprised if next time I look ,I find that I lost it somewhere.

 At that time, my inspiration and my desire to paint had emerged due to the fact that, my parents, had taken me to visit the most important museums in Europe, and as happens many times when we are children, that generated an outburst between playful and artistic that invited me to paint without complexes.
 I came back full of admiration and with my head twirling between the works of Picasso, Van Gogh, Kandinsky, Leonardo, Pollock, Rothko, and all that wonderful art and creativity.
 Art that changed my way of seeing life forever.

 It’s been a while (let’s say) since that time.
 Keeping that child always alive within us is one of the artist’s mandates, because that freedom and all that lack of conditioning that we have as children, if it is maintained over time, is largely what allows us to explore a little further each time.